 Lemonis was not born in America but rather in Beirut, Lebanon.
 His biological father was a Lebanese man named Abdallel while his biological mom was a Syrian lady named Nadia.
 At the time of his birth, Beirut was embroiled in a bitter civil war and his parents left him at an orphanage.
 This was most probably due to safety concerns.
 Lemonis thus spent the first nine months of his life in the orphanage before a Miami-based couple adopted him.
 He subsequently grew up in Miami with his adoptive parents; Leo and Sophia Lemonis.

 Marcus Lemonis developed an entrepreneurial spirit from an early age and this was due to his family background.
 His grandfather owned a car dealership and the family placed emphasis on a strong work ethic.
 Consequently, while most youngsters were busy going to camp or indulging in other recreational activities; Lemonis helped out in his family’s business.
 This work experience instilled an enterprising spirit in him and he started his very first business, a lawn mowing service, at the age of 12.

 Marcus Lemonis is very much off the market.
 He is married to a fellow highflying entrepreneur named Bobbi Raffel.
 The couple first met in 2006 when Lemonis purchased a fashion business belonging to Raffel.
 They subsequently commenced a relationship and got engaged on the 25th of December 2017.
+Marcus arranged a creative proposal by using a “secret Santa gift” to amaze Bobbi Raffel.
 The couple then tied the knot in February 2018.
-The beautiful ceremony took place at the Hotel Bel Air in Los Angeles.
+The beautiful ceremony took place at the Hotel Bel-Air in Los Angeles.